stephanieleary/content-audit/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Users dropdown is now limited to roles allowed to audit as per Settings screen.
 = 1.9 =
 * Filter ALL THE THINGS!
 See the Notes tab for filter reference.
-* Remove unnecessary globals.
+* Remove unnecessary globals and deprecated get_currentuserinfo() function.
-* Fix strings that couldn't be translated.
+* Localize and add text domain to forgotten strings.
 * General cleanup.
 * Remove recommendation and column support for defunct Google Analytics Dashboard plugin.
 = 1.8.2 =